gmbrandt/xwavecal/README.rst

 :Author: G. Mirek Brandt

-If you use this code, please cite the Zendo DOI: TODO
+If you use this code, please cite the Zendo DOI: https://zenodo.org/record/3494618

 Please cite **Brandt, G.M. et al. (2019)** which can be found at: TODO